Sonar: Net location

 The net sounder is an echo sounder with a transducer mounted on the headline of the net rather than on the bottom of the vessel.
 Nevertheless, to accommodate the distance from the transducer to the display unit, which is much greater than in a normal echo-sounder, several refinements have to be made.
 Two main types are available.
 The first is the cable type in which the signals are sent along a cable.
 In this case, there has to be the provision of a cable drum on which to haul, shoot and stow the cable during the different phases of the operation.
-The second type is the cable-less net-sounder – such as Marport's Trawl Explorer – in which the signals are sent acoustically between the net and hull mounted receiver-hydrophone on the vessel.
+The second type is the cable-less net-sounder – such as Marport's Trawl Explorer – in which the signals are sent acoustically between the net and hull-mounted receiver-hydrophone on the vessel.
 In this case, no cable drum is required but sophisticated electronics are needed at the transducer and receiver.

 The display on a net sounder shows the distance of the net from the bottom (or the surface), rather than the depth of water as with the echo-sounder's hull-mounted transducer.
-Fixed to the headline of the net, the footrope can usually be seen which gives an indication of the net performance.
+Fixed to the headline of the net, the footrope can usually be seen, which gives an indication of the net's performance.
 Any fish passing into the net can also be seen, allowing fine adjustments to be made to catch the most fish possible.
 In other fisheries, where the amount of fish in the net is important, catch sensor transducers are mounted at various positions on the cod-end of the net.
-As the cod-end fills up these catch sensor transducers are triggered one by one and this information is transmitted acoustically to display monitors on the bridge of the vessel.
+As the cod-end fills up, these catch sensor transducers are triggered one by one and this information is transmitted acoustically to display monitors on the bridge of the vessel.
 The skipper can then decide when to haul the net.

 Modern versions of the net sounder, using multiple element transducers, function more like a sonar than an echo sounder and show slices of the area in front of the net and not merely the vertical view that the initial net sounders used.

 The sonar is an echo-sounder with a directional capability that can show fish or other objects around the vessel.

 ROV and UUV

 Small sonars have been fitted to remotely operated vehicles (ROVs) and unmanned underwater vehicles (UUVs) to allow their operation in murky conditions.
 These sonars are used for looking ahead of the vehicle.
-The Long-Term Mine Reconnaissance System is a UUV for MCM purposes.
+The AN/BLQ-11 Long-Term Mine Reconnaissance System is a UUV for MCM purposes.

 Vehicle location

 Sonars which act as beacons are fitted to aircraft to allow their location in the event of a crash in the sea.
-Short and long baseline sonars may be used for caring out the location, such as LBL.
+Short and long-baseline sonars may be used for caring out the location, such as LBL.

 Prosthesis for the visually impaired

-In 2013 an inventor in the United States unveiled a "spider-sense" bodysuit, equipped with ultrasonic sensors and haptic feedback systems, which alerts the wearer of incoming threats; allowing them to respond to attackers even when blindfolded.
+In 2013, an inventor in the United States unveiled a "spider-sense" bodysuit, equipped with ultrasonic sensors and haptic feedback systems, which alerts the wearer of incoming threats, allowing them to respond to attackers even when blindfolded.